f31n/invoiceninja/docs/install.rst

 Thanks for taking the time to setup Invoice Ninja.

 ..
-Note:: The applications requires PHP 7.1 or 7.2 and MySQL.
+Note:: The applications requires PHP 7.4 and MySQL.

 Detailed Guides
 ^^^^^^^^^^^^^^^